2024 Software Architecture

 • Your account will be moved to new servers during the migration.
 Addresses of type [service]-[account].alwaysdata.net will change their IP and may not be immediately accessible from outside due to DNS propagation.

-• It will be necessary to update your known_hosts file to connect via SSH.
+• It will be necessary to update your local known_hosts file to connect via SSH.
 You can do this using the following command ([account] should be replaced with your account name):

 $ ssh-keygen -R ssh-[account].alwaysdata.net